jonathanrimin2/tic-tac-toe/README.md

 ## Description

-The initial configuration of the board should be provided.
-The program asks to enter the coordinates where the user wants to make a move.
-Then, it determines the state of match.
+The simplest implementation of computer vs human game: Computer starts the game.
+Makes all the moves in '**easy**' mode. i.e., makes a completely random move.

 ## Example